GoodRequest/passport-jwt-wrapper/README.md

 ## Changelog
 ### v1.7.0
  - Renamed `workflow` -> `runer` and `endpoint` -> `workflow`.
 See [issue 69](https://github.com/GoodRequest/passport-jwt-wrapper/issues/69)
+ - Locked `joi` package version to v17.7.0
+ - Added option to include user hash in `getUserByEmail` and `getUserById` method.
+See [issue 58](https://github.com/GoodRequest/passport-jwt-wrapper/issues/58)

 ## Modules
 This library is divided into modules: